 Designate - The authorized designate of a person identified in this Policy who has specific approval or signing authority.
-Authorization to become a designate is effective only when made in writing by the person delegating the authority and must be approved by the Commissioner of Corporate and Legislative Services or by the Chief Administrative Officer.

 Facility - A City property that houses a building, park, recreational complex, or other City infrastructure.

 Fulfillment - The specific activities the City must complete to fulfill its obligations under an approved Sponsorship Agreement.